CiscoCXSecurity/duo-sxo/README.md

   - HTTPS protocol, host/IP address: API hostname
   - Proxy: Ignore Proxy

+4. Use this "Duo" target in the workflows selecting "Override workflow target" option and "Duo" target.

 # Import these workflows into SecureX Orchestration as atomic workflows: